muellerflorian/parker-rna-loc-elegans/docs/cell-membrane-dist.md

 You will also need the ImJoy plugin engine, please consult the
 <a href="https://imjoy.io/docs/#/user-manual?id=python-engine/" target="_blank">**ImJoy documentation**</a>

-## Test date
+## Test data
-You can download already processed test data for the Cell membrane enrichment plugin, from
+You can download already processed test data for the Cell membrane enrichment plugin, from the GitHub release page.
-<a href="https://www.dropbox.com/s/0sbsmbg5xlccamp/img1.zip?dl=0"  target="_blank">**Dropbox.**</a>

 The zip archive contains data following the naming conventions of the examples below.

 ## Analysis overview
 For each RNA, we determine the distance to the closest membrane.
 One thing to keep in mind more pixel close